mtongnz/espDMX/README.md

 View my Instructable for an ESP8266 Artnet to DMX device: http://www.instructables.com/id/ESP8266-Artnet-to-DMX/

+If this library is helpful and you're feeling generous, why not shout me a beer:  https://www.paypal.me/mtongnz

 ##CHANGES:
  - Improved channel count detection to increase the refresh rate.
  - New functions to pause & resume DMX output.